Jurong: Landscape

 Although Jurong's geography was documented on a few maps and records following Singapore's founding in 1819, the area only became clearer to the British in an 1828 geographical survey of the island by Lieutenant Philip Jackson.
 In a map that was drawn after the survey, the lieutenant clearly describes most of Jurong's natural geography with the two rivers of Jurong, Sungei Jurong and Sungei Pandan, marked on the map.
 He also noted down several islands which have since ceased to exist.
 Such islands include, Pulau Ayer Chawan, Pulau Butun, Pulau Pese (Pulau Pesek), Pulau Sakra and Pulau Saraya (Pulau Seraya), all of which have since merged to form Jurong Island.
 Current geographical landmarks such as Pulau Damar Laut and the strait of Selat Sembilan (now Selat Jurong) have also been included on the map.

 The two rivers of Jurong were mentioned again in 1848, when a second survey conducted by John Turnbull Thomson, described the original shape and settlements of Sungei Jurong and Sungei Pandan.
-Turnbull describes both rivers as, "large creeks" with settlements around the both.
+Turnbull describes both rivers as, "large creeks" with settlements around them both.

 However, in the case of Sungei Jurong, Thomson gives his description as such:

 Before the damming of Sungei Jurong, the present-day site of Jurong Lake was once occupied by two streams that split at the junction of the river.
 These two streams have since ceased to exist.
 However, like what Thomson said, these bodies of water roughly marked the present day locations of Jurong East and West, at that time identified as Jurong and Peng Kang on colonial era maps respectively.

 Before its development in the 1960s, Jurong was left close to its pristine state after Singapore's founding in 1819.
 Although there were a few settlements around Jurong, most of the land was mainly uncharted territory.
 Swamps dominated the coastline of Jurong, yielding large amounts of wildlife such as mudskippers and horseshoe crabs.
 A forest reserve of dipterocarp trees would have once stood inland behind the grove of rhizophora trees along the coast.
 Low hills were mainly the highest elevated points around Jurong, although most of them were later levelled over the years.

 This was evident, given the description made by Commodore Perry in his accounts of Jurong made during the Perry Expedition: